HliasOuzounis/Ai-Guess-the-elo/README.md

 It is important to note that a random classification model with 10 classes would have an average Cross Validation loss of `-ln(1/10) = 2.303`.
 That means the rating ranges model is better than a random one.

 We can clearly see a downwards trend for both models that plateaus.
-We have reached a stagnation in traing while avoiding overfitting.
+We have reached a stagnation in training while avoiding overfitting.

 ### Predictions

-To rate the accuracy of the models they are tested on 3000 games (= 6000 predictions, 2 per game for white and black) and pitted againts two other trivial models.
+To rate the accuracy of the models they are tested on 3000 games (= 6000 predictions, 2 per game for white and black) and pitted against two other trivial models.
 A random guessing one and one that always predicts a rating around the middle of the rating ladder (800 - 3000).
 We also give the models a leeway of 200 points on their guess.
 As the leeway increases so do the correct guesses but the precision is lowered.

 #### Trivial models